 Few criminal cases come across our desks presenting more paradoxical facts than those involving the possession or distribution of child sexually abusive material (CSAM).
 Setting aside for a moment the most serious versions of CSAM felonies in Michigan—those involving the production of this type of content—it is worth mentioning that these cases are far more complicated than most prosecutors and computer crimes units across the state will admit.
+Our team of CSAM lawyers have the skills and the strategy, and the knowledge to aid in your defense.

 Mas/Stig-Nielsen’s attorneys have worked with clients in Grand Traverse County and elsewhere who have had their doors kicked in by the police, their electronics seized and their freedom curtailed.
 Generally, individuals charged with CSAM and related computer crimes are not permitted to use the internet while on bond pending trial.

-We know that individuals charged with possession and distribution of CSAM are usually not the monsters that the news and the Government makes them out to be.
+We know that individuals charged with possession and distribution of CSAM are usually not the monsters that the news and the Government make them out to be.
 More often than not, these individuals are lonely, shy and confused.
 Many would never dream of harming a child and several generate low scores when evaluated with modern psychological risk assessment tools.

 There is a troubling, demonstrable trend of those with autism spectrum disorder (ASD) being prosecuted for CSAM possession.
 Those who have studied this topic suggest it may be due to a combination of an ASD individual’s obsession with collecting, coupled with a “frozen” image of self that does not correspond to the individual’s age and an equally immature sexual curiosity.
 To be clear, being on the autism spectrum does not in any way make a person more likely to possess CSAM.
 However, it has been demonstrated that those on the spectrum may not share the criminal and predatory culpability of other individuals who are caught with CSAM.